Why study computer science?

 - Daytime students – If you are a daytime student, you will typically have 2 days of tuition per week – your sessions will be on-campus for 1 of those days and the other day will take place live online.

+- Evening and weekend blended timetables will involve: 2 evenings face-to-face on-campus and 1 weekend day live online.
 Please note that the blended timetable pattern will be decided by the scheduling team.

 Visit our blended learning page for further information.